 - Budget and schedule early for making high-quality captions and audio description, on final deliverables and also rough cuts, trailers and screeners.
-This means ensuring that filmmakers spend time crafting the scripts with the captioners and audio describers; these scripts are every bit as important to the creative process as the film script that captures what hearing and non-blind audiences experience. - Plan to create them from the outset and this will enable you to respect them as a core part of the filmmaking process, prevent them being a stressful add-on at the end of post-production, ultimately save you time and money (e.g. multiple parties won't have to produce them in a rush during distribution) and will enable you to engage with wider audiences and greater sources of revenue. - Remember that culturally sensitive captioning and audio description that conveys your values and intentions and doesn't introduce racist, sexist, ableist or homophobic perspective to your work is key to the role of filmmaker. - Ensure that as a filmmaker you are part of creating the accessible deliverables get in the studio with your captioners and audio describers and complete your storytelling.
+This means ensuring that filmmakers spend time crafting the scripts with the captioners and audio describers; these scripts are every bit as important to the creative process as the film script that captures what hearing and nonblind audiences experience. - Plan to create them from the outset and this will enable you to respect them as a core part of the filmmaking process, prevent them being a stressful add-on at the end of post-production, ultimately save you time and money (e.g. multiple parties won't have to produce them in a rush during distribution) and will enable you to engage with wider audiences and greater sources of revenue. - Remember that culturally sensitive captioning and audio description that conveys your values and intentions - and doesn't introduce racist, sexist, ableist or homophobic perspective to your work - is key to the role of filmmaker. - Ensure that as a filmmaker you are part of creating the accessible deliverables get in the studio with your captioners and audio describers and complete your storytelling.
 Captioning and audio description are part of the art of storytelling and the language of your film (including representation), and shouldn't be left to someone who doesn't make editorial decisions.
-The Accessible Filmmaking Guide details the practical step-by-step process and costs of working with captioners and audio describers. - Don't wait until you're in distribution at this point, there is no creative control and you lose involvement in a crucial editorial facet of your work. - Remember to budget and schedule for accessibility features on trailers, rough cuts, test screening cuts, festival screeners and awards screeners.
+The Accessible Filmmaking Guide details the practical step-by-step process and costs (in GBP, which can easily be converted to USD) of working with captioners and audio describers.
+We also recommend contacting a range of captioners and audio describers to discuss budgeting and process; prolific professionals working in documentary include Erin deWard, Cheryl Green and Michele Spitz. - Don't wait until you're in distribution at this point, there is no creative control and you lose involvement in a crucial editorial facet of your work. - Remember to budget and schedule for accessibility features on trailers, rough cuts, test screening cuts, festival screeners and awards screeners.
 Without these, you are excluding potential D/deaf and disabled colleagues across the industry - including awards voters - from engaging with you and your film. - Request (contractually where possible) that your distributors and exhibitors (including festivals) hold screenings that actually use the accessibility features you've provided.
 Advertise those screenings and D/deaf / disabled audiences will come.